Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks: Calculation of transition amplitudes and overlaps

 \subsection{Contraction of non-Hermitian matrices}

 The next step is to calculate $\bra{\psi^{(1)}} \bigotimes_{m=1}^k N_m \ket{\psi^{(2)}}$ for $2 \times 2$ non-Hermitian matrices $N_m$.
-We describe two methods for contraction: a Monte-Carlo contraction method and an SVD contraction method.
-In this section, we describe the SVD contraction method because it is more efficient than the Monte-Carlo contraction method in terms of the sampling cost.
-Refer to Appendix~\ref{sec:Mote-Carlo} for details of the Monte-Carlo contraction method.
+We describe two methods of contraction: a Monte-Carlo contraction method and an SVD contraction method.
+In this section, we describe the SVD contraction method because it is exponentially more efficient than the Monte-Carlo contraction method in terms of the sampling cost.
+Refer to Appendixes~\ref{sec:Mote-Carlo} and \ref{sec:comparison} for details of the Monte-Carlo contraction method and the comparison of the two methods, respectively.